The Scheidt Research Group excels because of its chemistry.

 The pair re-evaluated the ventilation near several instruments and found that there was room for improvement.
 Working with Blayney, Scheidt lab safety officer Mark Maskeri, and Lee Copeland in Facilities Management, new ventilation was installed and connected to a new enclosure.

-“It was great to work with Northwestern’s safety community in helping make our workplace a safer and more comfortable environment,” says Betori.
+“It was great to work with Northwestern’s safety community in helping make our workplace a safer and more comfortable environment,” says Betori, a trainee in the Chemistry of Life Processes Institute (CLP) Predoctoral Training Program.
 “Small steps really add up, and ORS has always helped facilitate these improvements.”

 Scheidt was impressed with the result, too.

-“Our lab is not just creating pathbreaking compounds; we are also training young people to become scientists,” he says.
+“Our lab is not just creating pathbreaking compounds; we are also training young people to become scientists,” says Scheidt, who is also a member of CLP.
 “It’s important for them to learn to recognize when situations are potentially dangerous and how best to react.
 By being vigilant, we create an environment where safety remains core to the process.”

 “The best problems in health and safety are those that never occur; addressing a challenge in design means less money, time, and angst than dealing with it afterwards,” says Blayney.
 “We are committed to that goal in our work with Facilities Management and our schools.”